Group Therapy

 Movement – Letting the body speak.

-Invitation – Guided self-inquiry or offering, unique to each week and curated for the needs of the group.
-(Example topics include values, seasons & cycles, rituals, listening to your body).
+Invitation – Guided reflective inquiry or offering, unique to each week (Example topics include values, rituals, and listening to your body).

-Closing intention – We’ll close with a simple space for each voice to share an intention for the week ahead.
+Closing intention – We’ll close with a simple space for each voice, sharing an intention for the week ahead.

 -

-This is an intimate container for adult women ages 25-35 living in Los Angeles and looking to find more ease and connection while building and living a life that feels embodied, genuine, intentional, and aligned with the rhythms of nature.
+This is an intimate container for adult women ages 25-35 living in Los Angeles and looking to find more ease and connection while building and living a life that feels embodied, authentic, intentional, and aligned.

 -